A CMC existence result for expanding cosmological spacetimes

 The authors have previously raised the question \cite{GalBart,GalLing2} as to whether one can show that $\mathscr{C}^+$ consists of a single element if one replaces the timelike sectional curvature assumption in Theorem \ref{CMCnonpos} with the strong energy condition.
 This of course would settle Conjecture \ref{conj2.}.
 In fact, the answer is ``no", as we now illustrate with a specific example.
 Consider the multiply warped product spacetime of the form

 \beq M = (0, \infty) \times T^3, \quad g = -dt^2 + \sum_{i = 1}^3 a_i^2(t) (dx^i)^2 \,, \eeq where the $a_i$'s are positive, and the $x^i$'s should be viewed as periodic coordinates.
+(Such spacetimes are sometimes used as spatially homogeneous models in cosmology~\cite{HE}.)
 It is convenient to assume each $x^i$ lies in an interval, $- b \le x^i \le b$, with the end points identified.
 Basic causal theoretic arguments show that the tori, $V_t = \{t\} \times T^3$ are Cauchy surfaces, and hence that $(M,g)$ is globally hyperbolic.

 Now consider the following choice for the $a_i$'s: \beq a_1 = a_2 = t^{\frac34} \,, \; \; a_3 = t^{\frac54} \, . \eeq It is not difficult to show by direct computation that the resulting model satisfies the strong energy condition, in fact it satisfies $\ric(X,X) \ge 0$ for all vectors $X$.
 (Alternatively, one could apply \cite[Prop.
 3.2]{Unal05}.)
 As a hint to this, observe that, \beq \ric(e_0,e_0) = - \left(\frac{a_1''}{a_1} + \frac{a_2''}{a_2} + \frac{a_3''}{a_3}\right) = - \left(-\frac{3}{16}\frac{1}{t^2} -\frac{3}{16}\frac{1}{t^2}+ \frac{5}{16}\frac{1}{t^2}\right) > 0 \,, \eeq where $e_0 = \frac\d{\d t}$.
 Moreover, it is not difficult to show that $M$ is future timelike geodesically complete; this essentially relies on the fact that $\int_{t_0}^{\infty} a_i dt = \infty$, $i = 1,2, 3$.
 (For a general completeness result applicable to multiply warped product spacetimes, see \cite[Section 4]{Unal00}.)